jenishpatel-jp/jenish-patel-portfolio/README.md

 # Jenish Patel's Portfolio

 ## Description
-A website portfolio highlighting the different projects I have worked on.
+A website portfolio highlighting and providing links to the different projects I have worked on.

+The different pages are connected using Next.js routing.

 ## Installation
 You can view my portfolio using the link below.